vicmgs/inews/PRESS-RELEASE.md

  -->

 ## Heading ##
-  > Name the product in a way the reader (i.e. your target customers) will understand.
+  > iNews

 ## Sub-Heading ##
-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
+  > The market for iNews is made up of peeps interested in getting a custom news feed of current events in their area.

 ## Summary ##
-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
+  > Local news hungry peeps will benefit from an up-to-date news feed sourced from their local community.

 ## Problem ##
-  > Describe the problem your product solves.
+  > iNews solves the problem of trying to filter through many news sources and getting to news that you want.

 ## Solution ##
-  > Describe how your product elegantly solves the problem.
+  > TODO: Describe how your product elegantly solves the problem.

 ## Quote from You ##
-  > A quote from a spokesperson in your company.
+  > TODO: A quote from a spokesperson in your company.

 ## How to Get Started ##
-  > Describe how easy it is to get started.
+  > TODO: Describe how easy it is to get started.

 ## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  > "With iNews I don't miss a maoist cat's dance in my neighborhood!"
 ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
+  > TODO: Wrap it up and give pointers where the reader should go next.